 Everything evolves.
 Language, art, humans, animals, things around us are constantly changing and adjusting to the new.
 Italian cuisine is no different.
 Some familiar tried-and-true classics like Spaghetti with Marinara, Eggplant Parmesan, Caprese salad, pesto pasta, lasagna come to mind.
 But what does Italian food look like when it has undergone evolution? (scroll down for recipe or read on…)

-Next time you are in Naples, promise me that you will find a way to get to Paternopoli and Taurasi (about 40 km from Naples).
+Next time you are in Naples, promise me that you will find a way to get to Paternopoli and Taurasi (about 40 km east of Naples).
 These sleepy wine towns are so blissful after the chaotic big-city noise and bustle.
 One of the highlights, Megaron Restaurant and Vinarium is located in Taurasi, a famous wine region in Italy.
 It is the epitome of Italian hill towns.
 Green rolling hills of vines, smoking chestnut fields, long winding narrow roads leading to magical wineries.
 The local grape, Aglianico, shows up everywhere.

 Talk about evolution of a cuisine.
 Megaron is a perfect example of a young master chef taking the basics of Italian food and concocting new and exciting dishes.
 Master chef, Valentina Martone, is creative and driven, and in her little haven in the south of Italy, she has given our mouths a reason to shout with joy.

 I aspire to write like Ruth Reichl and M.F.K.
 Fisher, the famous food writers.
 I know it is a huge stretch, but just humor me.
 These women write about glorious, epic meals where the chef goes above and beyond to please them; they are treated like queens and each bite is absolute bliss.
 I enjoyed such a meal at Megaron.
 I was the l’americana, coming all this way to eat local specialties and drink the local wine.
-My waiter, Valentina’s devoted husband, was so happy to show off his wife’s accomplishments.
+My waiter, Chef Valentina’s devoted husband, was so happy to show off his wife’s accomplishments.
 He beamed with pride as he placed each spectacular dish in front of me.